About Our Annual Conference

-Please note that CLHO's Awards of Merit recognition ceremony and the Annual Business Meeting are now a separate event from the Conference.
-This year the event will be held on April 16, 2018 at the Harriet Beecher Stowe Center and Mark Twain House Auditorium.
+Please note that this year CLHO's Awards of Merit recognition ceremony and the Annual Business Meeting are now a separate event from the Annual Conference.
+This year the Awards of Merit and Annual Business meeting will be held on April 16, 2019 at the Harriet Beecher Stowe Center and Mark Twain House Auditorium....more information to come.

 REBOOT • REVAMP • REVITALIZE